pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

    every four or five seconds).
 You can view these activity values in the Signal K dashboard.

-3. If the throughput trported by the server is less than or equal to the configured interface threshold then an alarm notification is issued on the configured notification path and, if restart is enabled, the host Node process is killed.
+3. If the throughput reported by the server is less than or equal to the configured interface threshold then an alarm notification is issued on the configured notification path and, if restart is enabled, the host Node process is killed.